modern architecture, art and design around the world

 The day we visited was extremely foggy which provided a beautiful crisp white backdrop for these photographs.

-Though it’s relatively small, I loved visiting this place and also enjoyed exploring both its exterior and also interior, which features softer wooden cladding and some angular corners and windows.
+Though it’s relatively small, I loved visiting this place and also enjoyed exploring both its interior, which features softer wooden cladding and some angular corners and windows.
 There are a couple of restaurants and cafes inside where you can enjoy the building and relax for a while.